Text Options:

 What is a forest tent caterpillar?

 Forest tent caterpillars are dark coloured with white spots down their back.
 Mature larvae are typically 5 cm in length.
 The body is covered with long hairs, also known as setae.
-In June larvae will spin a cocoon and pupate.
+There is one generation a year, which emerge in June, when the larvae will spin a cocoon and pupate.
 The adult moth is yellow or tan with a thick, furry body.
+Both forest tent caterpillars and fall webworm create webbing on branches of trees and shrubs.
+However, fall webworm webs are "messier" and encompass the entire end of a branch and its leaves, whereas forest tent caterpillar webs are situated more in the nodes of branches and have a "tent" appearance.

 What kind of damage is caused by forest tent caterpillars?